Margaret C. McDonald, PhD, MFA

 - Associate Professor of Psychiatry, School of Medicine

 Margaret C. McDonald, PhD, MFA, is associate vice chancellor for academic and global affairs, health sciences.
-She coordinates the development and support of research, educational, and public affairs initiatives within the health sciences schools and between the health sciences and other University units; provides expert support to University executive staff; and promotes and implements health-related collaborative relationships with academic institutions in other countries.
+In this capacity, she coordinates the development and support of research, educational, and public affairs initiatives within the health sciences schools and between the health sciences and other University units; provides expert support to University executive staff; and promotes and implements health-related collaborative relationships with academic institutions in other countries.
+Dr. McDonald has been a member of the project development team for initiatives in Sapporo, Japan (residency program in general internal medicine); Palermo, Italy (fellowship training for Ri.MED Foundation scientists); Erzurum, Turkey (School of Medicine curriculum needs assessment); Cairo, Egypt (maternal and child health in rural areas); Riyadh, Saudi Arabia (health sciences curriculum consultation for Princess Noura University); and Astana, Kazakhstan (development of a new medical school at Nazarbayev University), as well as academic collaborations with universities and hospitals in Sao Paolo, Brazil; Manila, Philippines; Beijing, Shanghai, Hangzhou, and Changsha, China; Danang, Vietnam; and Hyderabad, India, among others.

-Dr. McDonald is associate professor of epidemiology in the Graduate School of Public Health, associate professor of psychiatry in the School of Medicine, faculty advisor to the Health Sciences Global Health Student Association, and a core faculty member of Pitt’s Center for Global Health.
+Dr. McDonald is associate professor of epidemiology in the Graduate School of Public Health and associate professor of psychiatry in the School of Medicine.
 Her research interests include health and risk communication and the global burden of psychiatric illness.

-Dr. McDonald received her BA in English and drama from the University of North Carolina at Greensboro, her MFA from Antioch University, and her doctorate in epidemiology from the University of Pittsburgh Graduate School of Public Health.
-Before coming to Pitt in 1983, Dr. McDonald worked as a science and medical journalist.
-She received the Robert G. Fenley Writing Award in 1991, the highest writing award given by the Association of American Medical Colleges.
+Dr. McDonald received her BA in English and drama from the University of North Carolina at Greensboro, her MFA from Antioch University, and her PhD in epidemiology from the University of Pittsburgh Graduate School of Public Health.
+Before coming to the University of Pittsburgh in 1983, Dr. McDonald had a successful career as a science and medical journalist.
+At Pitt, Dr. McDonald has held a number of positions of increasing responsibility.